 So, what is cryptocurrency?
+How does cryptocurrency work?

 This isn’t just a friendly reference to the way most stores of value like gold and silver are extracted, either.
-Crypto miners must dig through mountains of data to “extract” a solution to make sense of the transaction history and get a token as a reward.
+Crypto miners must dig through mountains of cryptocurrency data to “extract” a solution to make sense of the transaction history and get a token as a reward.

 And much like mining in the real world, mining the blockchain is very infrastructure-intensive.
 To do it profitably, crypto miners need the right equipment, including powerful hardware, cooling capabilities to avoid overheating computers, and access to cheap and plentiful electricity.

-Bitcoin, for example, has a hard limit of 21 million producible tokens.
+The virtual currency Bitcoin, for example, has a hard limit of 21 million producible tokens.

 So, despite the lack of a central authority, there is a built-in motivation for miners to run the software, as the more market penetration the crypto has, the more expensive the coin will be as there are fewer and fewer coins for an ever-growing amount of people.

-This is why many have heralded cryptocurrencies as the greatest disruptive financial innovation in centuries.
-Exactly how this new currency will play out in the long-term is still unknown, but most are certain of one thing: it’s here to stay.
+This is why many have heralded cryptocurrencies as the greatest disruptive financial institutions innovation in centuries.
+Exactly how this new virtual currency will play out in the long-term is still unknown, but most are certain of one thing: it’s here to stay.

-WHAT IS THE BEST CRYPTO?
+WHAT IS THE BEST CRYPTOCURRENCY?

 Bitcoin was the first cryptocurrency and still remains the most important one, but each of the thousands of cryptocurrency options has unique characteristics, functions, challenges, and benefits.

-Because cryptocurrency has evolved beyond just being a potential currency alternative, it is rapidly becoming an investment class in its own right.
+Because cryptocurrency has evolved beyond just being a potential currency alternative, it is rapidly becoming an investment class in its own cryptocurrency right.

-For example, startups are using Initial-Coin-Offerings (ICOs) to get around the regulation that restricts them from seeking funding from the public.
+For example, startups are using Initial-Coin-Offerings (ICOs) to get around the cryptocurrency regulation that restricts them from seeking funding from the public.
 These new “coins” are often meant to be exchangeable for future goods and services, though it’s not a requirement.

-Stablecoins are tokens that are pegged to the value of a good, service, or asset.
+Stablecoins are tokens that are pegged to the value of a good, service, or crypto asset.
 Think of it as an asset that serves the same purpose that the gold standard used to have in relation to the US Dollar.

-Ironically, given the volatility of the crypto market, as well as the fact that it might be algorithmically pegged, stablecoins are often not that stable
+Ironically, given the volatility of the crypto market, as well as the fact that it might be algorithmically pegged, stablecoins are often not that stable.

 The biggest coin within this sector is Ethereum, which is redeemable for computing power.